 I am a jewelry designer and created Bodacious Goods in 2014.
 The earrings and necklaces are hand fabricated from bronze metal and precious metal clays.
 The jewelry lines are created with clean simple lines that are modern and abstract.

-What makes my jewelry unique is that each piece is fired in a kiln that then produces each piece slightly different every time.
+What makes my jewelry unique is that each piece is fired in a kiln which then produces each piece slightly different every time.
 So each piece of jewelry is as individual as each one of my customers.
 No two, like people, are alike.

-Bodacious Goods jewelry is created for the woman who wants to be uniquely trendy, steps to her own beat and wears accessories that are classic in style.
+Bodacious Goods jewelry is created for the woman who wants to be uniquely trendy, steps to her own beat, and wears accessories that are classic in style.

-My shop has only been selling earrings and necklaces on line since August of 2014.
+My shop has only been selling earrings and necklaces online since August of 2014.
 So it is a brand new shop and up to this date, no sales have been made.
 I feel that since my price point on my jewelry is in the $58-$125 range, customers may be a bit hesitant to make a purchase from a shop that is new and does not have any “buzz” published anywhere.